Skip links

 Direct casting is one of the most rewarding—and most exposed—parts of our craft.
 It allows you to go straight from wax, resin, plastic, or botanical material into metal, bypassing the mould-making stage entirely.
 That immediacy can be appealing—but it comes with inherent risk.

-At Black Arts, we handle many thousands of direct castings every year.
-Some are hand-carved waxes.
-Others are 3D print waxes or resins, natural forms, or directs coupled with the client’s own metals.
+At Black Arts, we handle many thousands of direct castings every year, some are hand-carved waxes, others are 3D print waxes, resins, natural forms, or directs often coupled with the client’s own sentimental metals.
 That last category adds significant complexity, but we’ve developed strong methods to handle it.
 Directs are the hardest and riskiest type of casting to do well—and we do them well.

 We are the are experts in the field, and it shows in our track record, our process, and the reliability of our results.